-This module provides an overview of Multimedia and the Internet and their role in the information society.
-At the end of the module you will be able to identify the uses of multimedia in society and use key design and usability ideas.
-You will also be able to identify and use the main digital media files and implement multimedia editing tools for basic editing and compression of media.
+This module provides an overview of multimedia and the Internet and the significant role they play in the information society.
+At the end of the module you will be able to identify the uses of multimedia in society, apply key design and usability ideas, as well as use common industry tools and software.

 Fundamentals of Computer Technology

-This module aims to provide an overview of Networks and Information Technology (IT) and their role in the information society.
-At the end of the module you will be able to recognise the main components of a computer system and describe their function and operation.
-And discuss the main functions of an operating system.
-Additionally, you will be able to outline the basic concepts of data communications and computer networks and discuss the importance of data security.
+This module provides an overview of computing technology, networking and security and their frontline role in the information society.
+At the end of the module you will have a understanding of computer architectures and operating systems, as well as the basic concepts of data, information, communications and security.

 Introduction to Information Systems

-This module aims to introduce the subject of managerial levels, department organisation and information systems in a typical organisation.
-It will teach you to explain the technological, human and organizational components of an information system and appreciate how computer systems and technology are used to support information systems.
+This module introduces information systems: organisations, management and socio-technical systems.
+It will develop skills and understanding to explain the technological, human and organisational components of an information system and appreciate how computing systems and technology are used to support them.

 Data Structures, Algorithms, and Program Design